UKPLab/tacl2018-preference-convincing/README.md

-TODO: add license text to start of all files.
-Check how Ivan has done this.
-TODO: add licence.txt

 # Finding Convincing Arguments Using Scalable Bayesian Preference Learning

 This project contains the scalable implementation of Gaussian process preference learning (GPPL) using stochastic